Participant Info & Guidelines

 • We very strongly recommend using PDF, Keynote, or PowerPoint.

-• If using a web-based tool like GoogleDocs or Prezi, please export to PDF and upload the PDF as your submission.
+• If using a web-based tool like GoogleDocs or Prezi, please ensure the URL to your presentation is visible to the public (no sign in required).
+Submit your URL via a text document.

 Judging